apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>topologySpreadConstraints describes how a group of pods ought to spread across topology
+<p>Describes how a group of pods ought to spread across topology
 domains.
-Scheduler will schedule pods in a way which abides by the constraints. refer to <a href="https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/">https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/</a></p>
+The scheduler will schedule pods in a way which abides by the constraints.
+Refer to <a href="https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/">https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/</a></p>
 </td>
 </tr>
 <tr>